 Where to find part-time work in Perth

 The city has a wide range of industries and you may find part-time employment that fits in between your study hours.
 You can find work in restaurants, retail outlets and most service industries, although competition for jobs is strong.

-- Visit the Curtin Careers and Employment Centre to view part-time and casual job vacancies specifically for Curtin students.
+- Visit the Curtin Careers, Employment & Leadership website to view part-time and casual job vacancies specifically for Curtin students.

 - Search for advertised positions both online and in print media.

 - Access your personal networks and social media to find employment opportunities in Perth.